Thousands mourn Srebrenica victims as tensions in Bosnia mount

 Dodik and Schmidt are locked in an increasingly high-stakes showdown after the Bosnian Serb leader signed legislation last week that targets the authority of the envoy and the constitutional court in Bosnia's Serb entity.

-The moves have been widely panned by Western powers, with Washington accusing Dodik of flouting the Dayton agreement.
+The laws have been widely condemned by Western powers, with Washington accusing Dodik of flouting the Dayton agreement.

 Dodik's signing of the laws last week came just days after Schmidt tried to head off the controversial moves by passing an executive order that deems the legislation illegal and prevents their implementation.